ansible/ansible/rst/api.rst

 API & Integrations
 ==================

-There are two major ways to use Ansible from an API perspective.
-The primary way is to use the Ansible python API to control nodes.
-Ansible is written in its own API so you have a considerable amount of power there.
+There are several interesting ways to use Ansible from an API perspective.
+You can use the Ansible python API to control nodes, you can extend Ansible to respond to various python events, and you can plug in inventory data from external data sources.
+Ansible is written in its own API so you have a considerable amount of power across the board.

-Also covered here, Ansible's
-list of hosts, groups, and variables assigned to each host can be driven from external sources.
-We'll start with the Python API.

 .. contents:: `Table of contents`
    :depth: 2